CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 1. You Can Skip Cereal

 When it’s time to introduce baby to solids, some parents think of baby rice cereal as the first step.
 But it’s a step you can actually skip!
 I like to say that baby’s first foods should be real foods.
 In other words, go straight for the good stuff: fresh, bright veggies and fruits are the best firsts for baby.
-Many parents opt to start with banana or avocado because of their easy mashability, but don’t stress about what specific foods to start with.
+Many parents opt to start with banana or avocado because of their easy mashability, but don’t stress about what specific foods to start with as long as they’re safe for baby to eat.

 2. You Get to Shape Baby’s Tastes

 This is one of the most important—and fun—aspects of introducing solids to baby.
 With early infant feeding, you can shape your child’s flavor preferences toward appreciating real, whole foods and flavors.
 Serve fresh as much as possible and don’t hold back with ingredients.
 The more you can introduce now, the better.
-Variety is your friend (especially when there is no family history of allergies).
-You really can’t introduce too much.
+Variety is your friend, and you really can’t introduce too much.
+(But make sure to check in with your pediatrician if there’s a family history of allergies!)

 Related Video